leobaiano/pimap/readme.txt

 3. Displaying the map on the site

+4. Displaying image and content in infobox

 == Changelog ==

 = 1.0 2014-08-02 =

 * Creation of the plugin, the initial version.

+= 1.1 2014-08-21 =

+* Displaying image and content in infobox.
+* Translation into Portuguese of Brazil